System Requirements

 See below for minimum Virtual Appliance VM (guest) Specifications; the host machine must have enough resources (processor, memory and storage) to run the hypervisor, the guest VMs you intend to host on it, plus any other processes you expect to run on it.
 Vendor guidelines should be followed for other host requirements and installation process.

-For VMWare, the document Performance Best Practices for VMware vSphere® 6.0 contains a comprehensive overview of hardware considerations and recommendations on how to optimize your host platform.
-See https://www.vmware.com/support.html for up-to-date technical information on VMWare.
+For VMware, the document Performance Best Practices for VMware vSphere 7.0 contains a comprehensive overview of hardware considerations and recommendations on how to optimize your host platform.
+See https://www.vmware.com/support.html for up-to-date technical information on VMware.

-For Amazon EC2, the following link explains how to set up a VM using an Amazon S3 to store the OVA file: https://docs.aws.amazon.com/vm-import/latest/userguide/vmimport-image-import.html.
+For Amazon EC2, the following link explains how to set up a VM using an AWS S3 bucket to store the OVA file: https://docs.aws.amazon.com/vm-import/latest/userguide/vmimport-image-import.html.